-- C. The application and permit required by this chapter shall not be required for work performed for normal maintenance or improvement of land in agricultural use as defined by the Wetlands Protection Act Regulations at 310 CMR 10.04. - D. The application and permit required by this chapter shall not be required for single-family home lots in existence prior to the adoption of this chapter. - E. Other than stated in this section, the exceptions provided in the Wetlands Protection Act (G.L.
+- C. The application and permit required by this chapter shall not be required for work performed for normal maintenance or improvement of land in agricultural use as defined by the Wetland Protection Act Regulations at 310 CMR 10.04, but shall be required for cutting and removal of trees for the purpose of selling the trees.
+(Amended 10/23/2018 FATM, Art.
+4) - D. The application and permit required by this chapter shall not be required for single-family home lots in existence prior to the adoption of this chapter. - E. Other than stated in this section, the exceptions provided in the Wetlands Protection Act (G.L.
 Ch.
 131 §40) and Regulations (310 CMR 10.00) shall not apply under this chapter.